IBM/ibm_zosmf/docs/source/modules/zmf_workflow.rst

   jwtToken
-    The value of JSON Web token, which supports strong encryption.
+    The value of the JSON web token, which supports strong encryption.

     If *LtpaToken2* is not supplied, *jwtToken* is required.

     | **required**: False
     | **type**: str